Partition of India: Missing people

 A study of the total population inflows and outflows in the districts of Punjab, using the data provided by the 1931 and 1951 Census has led to an estimate of 1.3 million missing Muslims who left western India but did not reach Pakistan.
 The corresponding number of missing Hindus/Sikhs along the western border is estimated to be approximately 0.8 million.
 This puts the total of missing people, due to partition-related migration along the Punjab border, to around 2.2 million.

 Another study of the demographic consequences of partition in the Punjab region using the 1931, 1941 and 1951 censuses concluded that between 2.3 and 3.2 million people went missing in the Punjab.

 Rehabilitation of women

 Both sides promised each other that they would try to restore women abducted and raped during the riots.
 The Indian government claimed that 33,000 Hindu and Sikh women were abducted, and the Pakistani government claimed that 50,000 Muslim women were abducted during riots.
 By 1949, there were legal claims that 12,000 women had been recovered in India and 6,000 in Pakistan.
 By 1954, there were 20,728 Muslim women recovered from India, and 9,032 Hindu and Sikh women recovered from Pakistan.
 Most of the Hindu and Sikh women refused to go back to India, fearing that their families would never accept them, a fear mirrored by Muslim women.

+Some scholars have noted some 'positive' effects of partition on women in both Bengal and Punjab.
+In Bengal, it had some emancipatory effects on refugee women from East Bengal, who took up jobs to help their families, entered the public space and participated in political movements.
+The disintegration of traditional family structures could have increased the space for the agency of women.
+Many women also actively participated in the communist movement that later took place in West Bengal of India.
+Regarding Indian Punjab, one scholar has noted, "Partition narrowed the physical spaces and enlarged the social spaces available to women, thereby affecting the practice of purda or seclusion, modified the impact of caste and regional culture on marriage arrangements and widened the channels of educational mobility and employment for girls and women."